-5. SUMMARY/ABSTRACT FOR PUBLIC RELEASE
+5. SUMMARY FOR PUBLIC RELEASE

-Applicants are required to submit a one-page summary/abstract of their project.
-The project summary/abstract must contain a summary of the proposed activity suitable for dissemination to the public.
-It should be a self-contained document that identified the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes), and major participants (for collaborative projects).
-This document must not include any proprietary or sensitive business information as the Department may make it available to the public after selections are made.
-The project summary must not exceed 1 page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 11 point.
+Applicants are required to submit a one-page summary of their project.
+The project summary must contain a summary of the proposed activity suitable for dissemination to the public.
+It should be a self-contained document that identifies the name of the applicant, the Project Director (i.e. Principal Investigator) and R&D Activity Leads, the project title, the objectives of the Project, a description of the Project, including methods to be employed, the potential impact of the Project (i.e., benefits, outcomes), and major Participants (for collaborative projects).
+This document must not include any proprietary or sensitive business information as EERE may make it available to the public after selections are made.
+The project summary must not exceed 1 page when printed using standard 8.5 x 11inch paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point.
 Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\Summary".